 On Wednesday, October 7, 2009, after 27 days at trial, testimony from 18 witnesses, and two days of deliberation, the jury returned its gross verdict of $4,800,000.00 in favor of Mr. Dunlap and against the CN/WC, and assigned 75% contributory fault to Mr. Dunlap.

 Congratulations and thanks to Craig Church – and the rest of the Team at Hoey & Farina – for this great victory for Mr. Dunlap – a deserving railroader.
-If you have any questions regarding this matter or any FELA issue, please contact our office at 1-888-425-1212 or via email at [email protected].
+If you have any questions regarding this matter or any FELA issue, please contact us today.